gopythongo/gopythongo/src/sphinx/process/intro.rst

 We have seen time and time again that given a deployment platform, it's hard to design a deployment process that will not at some point involve building code on the deployment platform.
-Some platforms like Heroku were even built around the concept of "pushing code" to the deployment.
+Some platforms like Heroku were even built around the concept of "pushing code" to the deployment pipeline.

 This collection of documents is about giving you a fully documented deployment process which offers the following properties, which are supposed to make it easy to integrate this process with your own organization and